Supply Chain Sustainability Reporting with Python

 For certain logistic operations, where you need to perform piece picking (Luxury, Cosmetics, E-Commerce), the quantity per order line is so low that you rarely ship full cartons.

-In this case, there is no point in using full cartons weight; we can only rely on the total weight per unit.
 For our example, we will assume that we are in this situation.

 Code